anthonymcglone2022/github_markdown/README.md

-# Markdown example
+# Markdown example.
-## An example of a sub-heading
+## An example of a sub-heading.
-This is a repo with an initial attempt at markdown
+This is a repo with an initial attempt at markdown.

 A line break to create some text below the above line.